SUSAN CAROL LOSH

 These intervals are equal no matter how high up the scale you go.

-Most "count variables" (years of age or formal education, children, dollars) are ratio variables.
+Most "count variables" (years of age or years of formal education, children, dollars) are ratio variables.

-STATS & PRESENTATION ADVICE: With numeric data (interval or ratio variables), in addition to all the options that you have with nominal and ordinal variables, you can perform arithmetic operations on the scores: add, subtract, divide and multiply them.
+STATS & PRESENTATION ADVICE: With numeric data (interval or ratio variables), in addition to all the options that you have with nominal and ordinal variables, the analyst can perform arithmetic operations on the scores: add, subtract, divide and multiply them.
 Thus you can calculate arithmetic means on numeric data.

 It is nonsense to perform arithmetic operations on clearly nominal data.